 At the beginning of each academic year heads of departments and directors of schools are to ensure that members of their staff understand the examination regulations currently in force, and jointly establish, with their staff, department or school, directives relating to student grading and evaluating procedures.

-No credit is given for a course until all requirements for the course have been completed.
+No credit is given for a course unless all requirements for it have been completed.